 The capital of Ireland is usually the first place people think of when planning their trip.
 It’s located in the Leinster province, on the eastern shore of the country, facing the Irish sea that stretches across to the shores of Wales.

 If you prefer your whiskey to beer, check out the Jameson Distillery on Bow St., a favorite spot of ours.
-The Jameson Experience is a 40 minute tour offered for €25 that teaches you the history of Jameson, shows the differences between Kentucky bourbon, Scotch whiskey, and Irish whiskey, and offers a taste test or two.
+The Jameson Experience is a 40-minute tour offered for €25 that teaches you the history of Jameson, shows the differences between Kentucky bourbon, Scotch whiskey, and Irish whiskey, and offers a taste test or two.
 IF you’re feeling more adventurous, they offer an in-depth whiskey blending class as well.
-(I highly recommend!)
-No judgements for that whiskey sour at 11am… you’re on vacation, after all!
+(I highly recommend it!)
+No judgments for that whiskey sour at 11am… you’re on vacation, after all!

 On the western coast of Ireland lies the city of Galway in the Connacht province.
 Galway is revered as being one of the most lively and vibrant places in all of Ireland.
 It is currently the European Capital of Culture in the year 2020, an honor shared with Rijeka, Croatia.
 While here, expect to see and hear plenty of Irish music and meet many of the loveliest locals.